• Skip to primary navigation

 Healthy option

-My version of slow cooker moussaka is lightened up a little from the traditional dish with a sauce made with half fat creme fraiche, lighter mature cheese sprinkled on top, and also less olive oil used to cook the aubergines, as I am following Weight Watchers at the moment.
+This is because I make the sauce with half fat creme fraiche, sprinkle a lower fat mature cheese on top, and also less olive oil used to cook the aubergines.

-But you wouldn’t know that from looking at it or eating it, just a few healthy switches to make it a great family meal really.
 Just look at the results you get in the slow cooker, such a rich and enticing dish to come home to.

 Slow Cooker Moussaka - a Greek lamb and aubergine dish